-The high season starts in December, and temperatures are at their most comfortable.
-This is the perfect time to take part in some of Tulum’s cultural activities, like the Day of the Virgin of Guadalupe — a popular religious celebration that’s observed in all of Mexico 🇲🇽
+The high season in Tulum starts in December, bringing the most comfortable temperatures.
+This is the perfect time to take part in some of Tulum’s cultural activities, like the Day of the Virgin of Guadalupe – a major religious celebration that’s observed in all of Mexico 🇲🇽

-At this time, you can enjoy the following entertainment activities:
+At this time, you can enjoy the following activities:

 - Beach clubs